-The Audit Firm Governance Code was formulated in March 2017, and subsequently revised in March 2023 with the aim of accompanying acceptance of small and medium-sized audit firms.
-This was in response to a series of government ordinances (published in January 2023 and put into effect in April) accompanying revisions to the CPA act (May 2022), which mandated audit firms that audit listed companies to establish a framework for conducting operations in line with the Audit Firm Governance Code and requiring enhanced information disclosure.
-See the column (page 62) for details of major revisions.
+The Audit Firm Governance Code was formulated in March 2017, and subsequently in response to a series of government ordinances (published in January 2023 and put into effect in April) accompanying revisions to the CPA act (May 2022), which mandated audit firms that audit listed companies to establish a framework for conducting operations in line with the Code and requiring enhanced information disclosure.
+In line with these developments, the Code was revised in March 2023 with the aim of accompanying acceptance of small and medium-sized audit firms.
+The obligation to establish a system in line with the Code was effective from the beginning of the first accounting period of the audited company that began on or after July 1, 2024 (for large-sized audit firms, from July 1, 2023).